keenanj-analytics/people-analytics-data-infrastructure/README.md

 2. **`compa_ratio_gender_gap_by_cohort.sql`** — Gender pay parity *within* (department, job_level) cohorts where the cohort is large enough to be meaningful (n ≥ 10 per gender).
 Hits `fct_compensation_parity`.
 3. **`manager_change_attrition_signal.sql`** — % of voluntary terminations that occurred within 6 months of a manager change.
 Surfaces the Manager Change Casualty archetype's defining pattern.
 Hits `fct_attrition_drivers`.
 4. **`post_layoff_engagement_trough.sql`** — Theme-by-theme score change from the 2022-Q4 pre-layoff cycle to the 2023-Q2 trauma cycle, then to the 2025-Q1 recovery cycle.
 Quantifies the Section 10 narrative.
 Hits `fct_engagement_trends`.

-These are the kind of canonical queries an analyst would adapt for a Tableau workbook or a slide for an executive review.

 ---